uri-templates-time/specification/specification-1.1.0.md

 Other allowed types are `int` and `alpha` (for alphanumeric) where the sort order is the ASCII byte sort order of these types.

-Another common version mechanism is the so-called 'dot notation' where the version string is a set of dot-separated numbers, as in `2.0` or `1.0.0`.
+Another common version mechanism is the so-called 'dot notation', where the version string is a set of dot-separated numbers, as in `2.0` or `1.0.0`.
 This is referred to as `type=sep`.
-With dot-separated notation, you could also get versions like `1.1.13`, where this is a higher version than `1.1.7`, even though a string sort would put the `1.1.13` first.
+With dot-separated notation, you could also get versions like `1.1.13`, which is a higher version than `1.1.7`, even though a string sort would put the `1.1.13` first.
 If the separator is something other than a dot, the modifier `separator` can be used.

 Finally, to restrict the files found to be of at least a certain version (or less than a certain version), the `ge` or `lt` modifiers can be used.
 This would be used when you have a dataset where one set of files (say version `1.x`) requires reader A, and version `2.x` requires reader B. Then a reader could be paired with a finder that only finds versions that are `lt=2.0` and then `ge=2.0` would be used for reader B.

 Note that the comparison for floats is different than the comparison for sep.
-(For `sep`, 3.14 is greater than 3.3; but for float this is not the case.)
+(For `sep`, 3.14 is greater than 3.3; but for float, this is not the case.)

 ## 3.17 `x`